-Two million pounds of ice are transformed into every imaginable Christmas icon at Marriott's Gaylord Palms Resort in Kissimmee, Florida.
-Yes, ice in Florida! — 36 truckloads, to be exact.
+Two million pounds of ice are transformed into every imaginable Christmas symbol at Marriott's Gaylord Palms Resort in Kissimmee, Florida.
+Yes, ice in Florida—36 truckloads, to be exact.
 Beginning in November and continuing into the first week of January, ICE is a star attraction of the Florida holiday season.
+For the 2018 - 2019 season ICE will feature the classic holiday movie, A Christmas Story.
+The dates are November 16, 2018, through January 6, 2019.

 A Unique Holiday Show